Shape-Guided Diffusion with Inside-Outside Attention: Supplementary Material

 \section{Supplementary Material}

-In~\autoref{sec:concurrent} we include a qualitative comparison with concurrent structure preserving methods, demonstrating how these methods often edit objects unmentioned by the text prompt.
-In~\autoref{sec:shape_prompts_details} we discuss details regarding the MS-COCO ShapePrompts benchmark, in~\autoref{sec:qual_eval_details} we discuss details regarding our annotator evaluation, and in~\cref{sec:ablations} we report additional ablations.
-Finally, we show a variety of additional examples from our method including success and failure cases in~\autoref{sec:success_failure} as well as inferred shape edits, inter-class edits, outside edits, and simultaneous inside-outside edits in~\autoref{sec:additional_settings}.
+In~\cref{sec:concurrent} we include a qualitative comparison with concurrent structure preserving methods, demonstrating how these methods often edit objects unmentioned by the text prompt.
+In~\cref{sec:shape_prompts_details} we discuss details regarding the MS-COCO ShapePrompts benchmark, in~\cref{sec:qual_eval_details} we discuss details regarding our annotator evaluation, and in~\cref{sec:ablations} we report additional ablations.
+Finally, we show a variety of additional examples from our method including success and failure cases in~\cref{sec:success_failure} as well as inferred shape edits, inter-class edits, and outside edits in~\cref{sec:additional_settings}.